 It's thought there are more than two million deer living in the UK.
 There are six species; red and roe deer are native to the UK, whereas fallow, Chinese water deer, muntjac and sika deer are all non-native and were introduced.

-Deer play an important part in woodland ecosystems, but in some areas deer are thought to represent a threat to biodiversity through over-browsing.
+Deer play an important part in woodland ecosystems, but in some areas they're thought to be a threat to biodiversity through over-browsing.
 Deer numbers appear to be increasing due to increasing woodland cover, agricultural changes and milder winters.
 Here's more on deer and how you can help.

 Avoiding collisions - deer in the road

-Our deer collision fact sheet (PDF 664KB) provides more information and tips on how to avoid collisions.
+Our deer collision fact sheet gives you more information and tips on how to avoid collisions.

-Further information can be found by visiting the National Deer-Vehicle Collisions Project.
+You can find out more by visiting the National Deer-Vehicle Collisions Project.

 How can I deter deer from my land?